jdevfullstack/PureBasic/README.md

 My point here is, we want to retain the identity of different programming languages.

-So, in the end, PureBasic is one of the best BASIC dialect.
+So, in the end, PureBasic is one of the best BASIC dialects.

 ## Compiling
 To compile/run, just use the PureBasic IDE, that's very fast